 Most hospitals have programs to prevent hospital-acquired infections.

-Chastre J, Luyt C-E. Ventilator-associated pneumonia.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+Chastre J, Luyt CE.
+Ventilator-associated pneumonia.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 34.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 49.

 Kalil AC, Metersky ML, Klompas M, et al. Management of adults with hospital-acquired and ventilator-associated pneumonia: 2016 clinical practice guidelines by the Infectious Diseases Society of America and the American Thoracic Society.
 Clin Infect Dis.
 2016;63(5):e61-e111.
-PMID: 27418577 www.ncbi.nlm.nih.gov/pubmed/27418577.
+PMID: 27418577 pubmed.ncbi.nlm.nih.gov/27418577/.

 Klompas M. Nosocomial pneumonia.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 301.

-Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Reviewed By: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.